Sarpy County Misdemeanor and Felony Attorney

 - Class IB felony Nebraska: Between 20 years’ and life imprisonment

 - Class IC felony Nebraska: Between 5 and 50 years’ imprisonment

 - Class ID felony Nebraska: Between 3 and 50 years’ imprisonment

 - Class II felony Nebraska: Between 1 and 50 years’ imprisonment

 - Class IIA felony Nebraska: Up to 20 years’ imprisonment

 - Class III felony Nebraska: Up to 4 years’ imprisonment

 - Class IIIA felony Nebraska: Up to 3 years’ imprisonment

 - Class IV felony Nebraska: Up to 2 years’ imprisonment

-At Reagan Melton & Delaney, our Sarpy County lawyers do not back down from a challenge.
+At Reagan Melton & Delaney, our Sarpy County lawyers for felonies and misdemeanors do not back down from a challenge.
 We will aggressively defend you from the beginning of your case until its conclusion.

 150 Years of Combined Experience